 Picture-in-Picture mode is a crucial feature in almost all of the modern web browsers, but what if you could perform multiple picture-in-picture?
 At the moment, this is only possible in a single web browser, and that’s Mozilla Firefox.

-From what we’ve gathered, the feature works quite well.
+The feature works quite well.
 The good thing about this feature is the ability for users to open several videos and play them at the same time.
 Not something most users will want to do, but for those who are interested, the option is available at any time.

 1] Launch a video website in Firefox